-Most times, you will hear people say, “copywriting is the best skill to learn”, and they are not far from the truth.
-They are telling the absolute truth.
+You often hear people say, “copywriting is the best skill to learn,” and they aren’t far from the truth.
+They are telling the absolute truth even.
 You will know why as we proceed along.

 This action varies in many ways.
 It may be to buy your product, subscribe to an email list, download an app, or even click on a link.

 Some people think copywriting is just like the writing we learn in school, but our lecturers and teachers would be billionaires by now if that were the case.
-But in a real sense, copywriting is different from all of that.
+In the real sense, copywriting is different from all of that.

-No matter who you are writing for in copywriting, you’ll get Their attention if you sound conversational and personal to them.
+No matter who you are writing for, in copywriting, you only grab attention if you sound conversational and personal.

 Copywriting is everywhere, yes.
 From social media posts to Facebook advertisements, video adverts, emails, sales letters, brochures, mail flyers, advertising campaigns, catalogs, and magazines, all are written with copywriting principles.

 A copywriter creates clear, compelling, and engaging copy that engages the customers and tells them what to do next (call to action).